UX Research and Design | Rural Healthcare

 - There are regular hygiene checks that are carried out by the manager

 Do patients often need a second opinion?
 Why?

 - Some cases are fragile and require a second opinion.

-- Since the diagnosis process is extremely subjective in nature, it may often require a team of experts to diagnose a complex problem successfully
+- Since the diagnosis process for certain cases can be complex in nature, it may often require a team of experts to diagnose the medical problem successfully

 What types of diagnosis tests does her hospital offer?
 How long does it take for the patient to get his reports?

 - Her hospital offers tests such as sonography, mammography, elastography and biopsy